Tick fact sheet | Field of Mars EEC

 Gofton, A.W., Doggett, S., Ratchford, A., Oskam, C. and Paparini, A. 2018.
 Human Tick-Borne Diseases in Australia. [online] Available at: https://pmc.ncbi.nlm.nih.gov/articles/PMC6360175/

-A tick – Field of Mars EEC illustration.
+An adult tick. – Field of Mars EEC (original illustration).

 Learn with us